The

 But the meeting still wasn't over.
 Dad was saying something

-ship.
-It has some pretty strange weapons, if I've read this
+It has some pretty strange weapons, if I've read this right.

-right.
-Somebody should take on figuring out what they do and how
+Somebody should take on figuring out what they do and how to use them."

-take this more seriously than the question of whether we needed a
+this more seriously than the question of whether we needed a ship's doctor

-ship's doctor or not.
-He blinked once at Dad, and said, "Yes ...
+or not.
+He blinked once at Dad, and said, "Yes ... we need

-room, meowed, in Iemy, "Gunnery officer does what?"
-I suddenly
+meowed, in Iemy, "Gunnery officer does what?"
+I suddenly realized

 "Gunnery officer ... operate weapons, defend ship, chase enemies."